-The law does not prohibit litigation funding arrangements.
-Although a rather limited phenomenon in practice, litigation funding may be available through specialised litigation financing companies.
-The law further allows lawyers and their clients to negotiate fee arrangements to a certain degree.
-Though pure contingency fee arrangements are prohibited, arrangements according to which an incentive may be paid depending on the success of the case are allowed under certain conditions, namely, when:
+Lawyers and their clients can negotiate fee arrangements to a certain degree.
+Though pure contingency fee arrangements are prohibited, arrangements according to which an incentive may be paid depending on the success of the case are allowed under certain conditions.
+The Swiss Federal Supreme Court has held that such arrangement is possible when: